FirebaseExtended/firebase-queue/README.md

 In order to use a job specification other than the default, the specification must be defined in the Firebase under the `jobs` subtree.
 This allows us to coordinate job specification changes between workers and enforce expected behavior with Firebase security rules.

 In this example, we're chaining three jobs.
 New items pushed onto the queue without a `_state` key will be picked up by "job_1" and go into the `job_1_in_progress` state.
 Once "job_1" completes and the item goes into the `job_1_finished` state, "job_2" takes over and puts it into the `job_2_in_progress` state.
-Again, once "job_2" completes and the item goes into the `job_2_finished` state, "job_3" takes over and puts it into the `job_3_in_progress` state and finally removes it once completed.
-If, during any stage in the process there's an error, the item will end up in an `error` state.
+Again, once "job_2" completes and the item goes into the `job_2_finished` state, "job_3" takes over and puts it into the `job_3_in_progress` state.
+Finally, "job_3" removes it once complete.
+If, during any stage in the process there's an error, the item will end up in an "error" state.

 ```
 location